MSF-OCB/nixos_server_lock/README.md

   python -m http.server 8000 --directory result/
 ```

-The production build, which also minifies the resulting JS, is done with by running just
+The production build, which also minifies the resulting JS, is done by running just
 ```
   nix-build
 ```